jbush001/NyuziToolchain/README.md

   the build directory.
 This causes cryptic build errors later when building as non-root.
 Doing 'sudo chown -R &#x60;whoami&#x60; .' in the build directory will fix this.

-## Invoking the Compiler

-Once built, the toolchain will be installed into /usr/local/llvm-nyuzi

-    /usr/local/llvm-nyuzi/bin/clang -o program.elf test_program.c

 ## Running Regression Tests